neithernut/dr.w.falls/README.md

    round
  * `--tick <num>`: duration of a tick (the time a capsule moved down one tile) in units of 100ms.
- * `--console`: spawn a game master console on standard input and output
  * `--gm-sock <path>`: make a game master console accessible via the UNIX domain socket at the given path